eth-educators/eth-docker/README.md

 If you choose to save the password during import, it'll be available to the client every time it starts.
-If you do not, you'll need to be present to start the validator and start it interactively.
+If you do not, you'll need to be present to start the validator client and start it interactively.
 Determine your own risk profile.

 ## Step 6: Start the client